 Why do so many of the resources found on PornHelp talk about "sex addiction" if my problem is porn, not sex?

 "Sex addiction" is a broad (in our view, over-broad) term that covers lots of different compulsive or out-of-control sexual behaviors.
 Problem pornography use has, for now, been lumped into that broad category.
 Our advice: don't worry about whether you qualify as a "sex addict" or, for that matter, any other kind of "addict."
-What's important is that you want to stop using porn, and the resources listed on PornHelp specializing in "sex addiction" might be able to help with that.
+What's important is that you want to stop using porn, and the resources offered on PornHelp that deal with "sex addiction" might be able to help with that.

-No. We are not therapists or counselors.
-We do not and will not dispense medical or mental health advice or counseling.
-We are just here to help you take the first step on the path to quitting porn by giving you the best, most up-to-date information we can about your options, so that you can take that first step with good information in hand.
+No. We are not doctors, therapists, or mental health counselors.
+We do not and will not dispense medical or mental health advice or treatment.
+We limit ourselves to a single mission: to give you the information and personal guidance you need to take the first step on the path to quitting porn.